Current state of the Pacific and Indian oceans

 Indian Ocean Dipole outlooks

-Warmer than average SSTs (more than 1 °C above average) persist in areas of the South Pacific Ocean and the Tasman Sea, though sea surface temperatures in this region have been cooling over recent weeks.
-The surface of the Tasman Sea has been persistently warmer than average since the second half of November 2017.
+Warmer than average SSTs (more than 1 °C above average) persist in large areas of the South Pacific Ocean, with weaker warm anomalies also in much of the Tasman Sea.

-Cloudiness near the Date Line has been below average since late February.
+Cloudiness near the Date Line has fluctuated around average throughout July.

 Equatorial cloudiness near the Date Line typically increases during El Niño (negative OLR anomalies) and decreases during La Niña (positive OLR anomalies).

-Trade winds for the 5 days ending 6 May are near average across the equatorial Pacific.
+Trade winds for the 5 days ending 15 July are near average across the entire tropical Pacific.

-Sea surface temperature (SST) anomalies for April show SSTs were slightly cooler than average in the central and eastern tropical Pacific Ocean, although cool anomalies in this region have weakened compared to last month.
-Warm anomalies were present across most of the South Pacific around and south of 30°S, much of the Maritime Continent, to the west of Japan, and from the east of Mexico across the mid-latitudes of the central North Pacific Ocean.
+Sea surface temperature (SST) anomalies for June show SSTs were slightly warmer than average across much of the equatorial Pacific Ocean.
+Warm anomalies were also present across most of the South Pacific, parts of the Maritime Continent, and large parts of the North Pacific.

-Sustained positive values of the SOI above +7 typically indicate La Niña while sustained negative values below −7 typically indicate El Niño.
+Sustained negative values of the SOI below −7 typically indicate El Niño while sustained positive values above +7 typically indicate La Niña.
 Values between +7 and −7 generally indicate neutral conditions.

 Product code: IDCKGEWW00